rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

     nnoremap <silent> [B :bfirst <CR>
     nnoremap <silent> ]B :blast <CR>

-### Tip 37    Group Buffers into a Collection with the Argument List
+### Consejo 37 -   Group Buffers into a Collection with the Argument List

 Now let’s examine the argument list: `:args`.
 The argument list represents the list of files that was passed as an argument when we ran the vim command.